When was Logistec Corporation incorporated?

 How can you obtain financial reports on Logistec Corporation?

-All publicly released financial reports of the company may be obtained in the Investor Relations section of our website under Reports and Filings.
-You may also contact the company c/o Jean-Claude Dugas, CPA, CA, Vice-President, Finance, 360 St. Jacques Street, Suite 1500, Montréal, QC H2Y 1P5.
+All publicly released financial reports of the company may be obtained in the Investors section of our website under Reports.
+You may also contact the company c/o Jean-Claude Dugas, CPA, CA, Vice-President, Finance, 600 De La Gauchetière Street West, Montréal, QC H3B 4L2.

 When is the company’s next annual meeting?